OrangeWolfy/Terminal-Calculator/README.md

 # Terminal Calculator

-Calculator written in C to use directly in the terminal as a command to evaluate operations that include additions, subtractions, multiplications, divisions, modulus and parenthesis with operand precedence of PMMDAS to solve operation without the need to open the calculator.
+Calculator written in C to use directly in the terminal as a command to evaluate operations that include additions, subtractions, multiplications, divisions, modulus and parenthesis with operand precedence of PEMDAS to solve operation without the need to open the calculator.
 </br><br>

 ## Requirements
-This project requieres the C language and the (*GCC*) C compiler pre-intalled.
+This project requieres the C language and the (*GCC*) C compiler pre-intalled.\
 *Check online the installation process for your current os*

 ## Installation and setup